 How Does HLS Work?

-HLS works like all adaptive streaming technologies.
+HLS streaming protocol works like all adaptive streaming technologies.
 Multiple files are created for distribution to the player, which can adaptively change streams to make the viewer’s experience “perfect”.
-Since it is an HTTP based technology, no streaming server is required, so all adjustments are made on the player device.
+Since it is an HTTP-based technology, no streaming server is required, so all adjustments are made on the player device.

 To distribute to HLS clients, the source is encoded into multiple files at different data rates and divided into short chunks(segments of data) which are usually around 10 seconds long.
 This process is also called segmented delivery.
 These are loaded onto an HTTP server along with a text-based manifest file with a .M3U8 extension that directs the player to additional manifest files for each of the encoded streams.